Pinchas Gutter: Early life

 the 1943 Warsaw Ghetto Uprising was suppressed, they were rounded up by the Germans and sent to the Majdanek extermination camp.
 Gutter's parents and sister were killed.
+As recounted in Eli Rubenstein's Witness: Passing the Torch of Holocaust Memory to New Generations, Gutter saw his twin sister being taken with his mother to be murdered: "Who can forget Pinchas Gutter telling of the last time he saw his twin sister in Majdanek?
+All he can remembers the long, golden-blonde braid swinging behind her back as she was herded with their mother to her end.
+He cannot, try as he might, recall her face."

 Gutter himself suffered a beating by a German guard, but survived and was then sent to a nearby labor camp, where he was part of a crew that manufactured mines and ammunition for the German army.
 Toward the close of the war, he found himself in Buchenwald.
 He was subsequently transported to another labor camp in Germany and later forced on a death march to Theresienstadt in northern Bohemia, now the Czech Republic.
 After being liberated by the Red Army in 1945, he was sent to Britain.
 In 1952, he enlisted in the Israeli army.
 He lived in Brazil and South Africa before immigrating to Canada in 1985.